eeddins/dad_jokes/README.md

 2. Navigate to the project directory:
 `cd dad-jokes`
 3. Install the required packages:
-`pip install -r requirements.txt`
+`pip install -r src/requirements.txt`

 ## Usage
 To run the program, use the following command:

-`python daily_dad_jokes.py`
+`python src/daily_dad_jokes.py`
 The program will generate a new dad joke every day.
-You can customize the frequency of the jokes by modifying the SLEEP_TIME variable in the `src/daily_dad_jokes.py` file.

 Here is an example of the output: